-We will meet in-person, Mondays and Wednesdays, 3:30-5pm, in an active-learning classroom (DRL 3N1H) (my map), where we will sit in groups of three at round tables and work in teams to complete each week's worksheet problems.
+We will meet in-person, Mondays and Wednesdays, 3:30-5pm, in an activelearning classroom (TBD, first choice DRL 3N1H, second choice DRL A5), where we will sit in groups at round tables and work in teams to complete each week's "homework" problems.

-To whatever degree is feasible, I will sometimes distribute to each table a hands-on activity, such as colliding small rolling carts of various masses, to build intuition in an engaging way about key concepts such as momentum and energy.
+To whatever degree is feasible, I will sometimes distribute to each table a handson activity, such as colliding small rolling carts of various masses, to build intuition in an engaging way about key concepts such as momentum and energy.
 The enormous number of in-class demonstrations that in past years were the focus of our lecture time will mostly be moved into asynchronous videos, but I will try to do live versions of the most fun demonstrations.

-Whereas in past years, students spent 2-3 hours/week at home solving pencil-and-paper homework problems individually, all of that problem-solving will now be done cooperatively during class meetings.
+Whereas in past years, students spent 2-3 hours/week at home solving penciland-paper homework problems individually, all of that problem-solving will now be done cooperatively during class meetings.

 The lecturing that I used to do will be recast in the form of asynchronous videos.
-I'm aiming for something like this (but with better editing for efficient use of your time) for "lightboard" work and for something like this (maybe with the help of a real camera-person) for fun classroom demonstrations:
+I'm aiming for something like this (but with better editing for efficient use of your time) for "lightboard" work https://youtu.be/9cG_g1Op4WQ and for something like this (maybe with the help of a real camera-person) for fun classroom demonstrations: